Teach Philosophy 101

 -

 Use humor.
-Amazingly, some education researchers have studied classroom humor.
+Some education researchers have studied classroom humor.
 Students respond best to humor about the course, gentle humor about students themselves, and good spirited self-depreciating humor about the professor.
-They don't like sarcastic or negative humor (according to an editorial in The Teaching Professor, 20.6 (2006) 1).
+They don't like sarcastic or negative humor (according to an editorial in The Teaching Professor, 20.6 (2006) 1) [This editorial is apparently lost in the bowels of time; a google search did not turn it up and even The Teaching Professor archive only goes back to 2011].

 -